hb020/sds1004x_bode/README.md

 If you get an error message with  ```Address already in use.
 Cannot use ... for listening.```, use ```netstat``` or ```lsof``` to look what process is already using the port.
 It might be because you have nfs.server running via rpcbind.
 For that case, just disable it while running the bode plot: ```sudo systemctl stop rpcbind.socket rpcbind.service```.

+If you see a warning message with `VI_WARN_CONFIG_NLOADED`, that probably means you have installed a lower level VISA driver, and have not provided a config file for it.
+Know that it is unlikely that you'd need a VISA driver (apart from the python packages).
+So in order to suppress the warning message, either add the config file (sorry, that depends on the driver you installed, too many variants out there), or better, remove the VISA driver, unless you need that driver with other tools.

 ## Support for other AWGs and Contributing

 I'd like to add here more AWGs but it's impossible to have them all at the home lab, so I have to rely on your cooperation for the adding of more drivers.